networkop/networkop.github.io/source/_posts/2016-03-03-network-ci-demo-small.markdown

 {% img center  /images/ci-acme-small.jpg Small demo topology %}

-To create a local development environment you can clone my [repository][github-small] and reset it to work with your own Github account using `git remote set-url https://github.com/USERNAME/OTHERREPOSITORY.git` command.
+To create a local development environment you can clone my [repository][github-small] and reset it to work with your own Github account using `git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git` command.
 Local development environment contains the following files describing the modelled topology:

 1. Configuration files for each node under the `./config` directory